Dwight Peck's personal Web site

 A renewed attack upon the Tearoom

-Benefiting largely by Dr Pirri's work the day before, on 9 February 2003 Prof. L. Durham follows his track from Marchissy up near Fornets, to join the Sentier du Coq traversing up into the cliffs under the Tearoom de la Plage.
+Benefiting hugely from Dr Pirri's work the day before, on 9 February Prof. Durham follows his track from Marchissy up near Fornets, to join the Sentier du Coq up into the cliffs under the Tearoom de la Plage.
 And behaves strangely on a fallen tree.

 With some avalanche danger along the Sentier du Coq, Prof. Durham takes the short way up through steep forest right under the Tearoom de la Plage.

 Feedback and suggestions are welcome if positive, resented if negative, .
 All rights reserved, all wrongs avenged.
-Posted 30 March 2003, resized 12 October 2008.
+Posted 30 March 2003, revised 12 October 2008, 8 September 2014.

 Jura snowshoeing